Vilonia, Arkansas

 Vilonia is a city in Faulkner County, Arkansas, United States.
-Its population was 3,815 at the 2010 census, up from 2,106 at the 2000 census.
-It is part of the Little Rock–North Little Rock–Conway Metropolitan Statistical Area.
+Its population was 4,288 in 2020 and estimated at 4,429 in 2021, up from 3,815 at the 2010 census and 2,106 at the 2000 census.
+It is part of the Central Arkansas region.

 History

 Vilonia was first settled in 1861 as Vilsonia.
-By 1870, a cottin gin, a gristmill, general stores, and a drug store was in Vilonia.
-In 1873, a error caused the town name to be changed to Vilonia.
+By 1870, a cottin gin, a gristmill, general stores and a drug store were in Vilsonia.
+In 1873, an error caused the town name to be changed to Vilonia.

 In 1874, the first schoolhouse was built on what is now U.S. Highway 64.
 In 1879, the first post office was established.
 In 1887, a blacksmith shop was opened.
 In 1905, the Arkansas Holiness College was built in Vilonia.
-Sometime in the 1930's, the college closed, and was burned.
+Sometime in the 1930s, the college closed and was burned.
 On August 23, 1938, Vilonia was incorporated under mayor Thomas H. Hill.

 Tornadoes

+Vilonia has suffered devastating impacts from two tornadoes in its history, once in 2011 and again in 2014.

 2011 tornado

 A small portion of the town was destroyed by a tornado on the evening of April 25, 2011.
 The devastated area was a mobile home park.
 The tornado was confirmed and rated high-end EF2 by National Weather Service survey crews.
-Four people were killed in the Vilonia area as a result of the tornado.
+Four people were killed in the Vilonia area.

 2014 tornado

-On April 27, 2014, in the late evening hours, a violent EF4 tornado slammed through Mayflower and continued on into Vilonia shortly before 7:50 p.m.
+On April 27, 2014, in the late evening hours, a violent EF4 tornado passed through Mayflower and continued into Vilonia shortly before 7:50 p.m.
 (0050 UTC).
-Sixteen people were killed, several homes in one subdivision were swept clean off their foundations, a 15-ton fertilizer tank was thrown 3/4 of a mile, and several businesses were damaged or destroyed, including the new Vilonia Intermediate School, which had been set to open in the fall.
-The rating is disputed due to the fact that houses were obliterated.
-The NWS office in Little Rock said that if it occurred before the EF-Scale was implemented in 2007, it more than likely would have been rated F5.
+16 people were killed, several homes in one subdivision were swept clean off their foundations, a 15-ton fertilizer tank was thrown ¾ of a mile and several businesses were damaged or destroyed, including the new Vilonia Intermediate School, which had been set to open in the fall.
+The NWS office in Little Rock said that if it had occurred before the Enhanced Fujita scale was implemented in 2007, it would more than likely have been rated F5.
 There was consideration for upgrading the tornado to EF5 status, but due to the low quality of construction, the EF4 rating stands.

 On May 7, 2014, President Barack Obama visited the city to view the damage and reconstruction efforts.
-With him were Governor Mike Beebe (D), Senator Mark Pryor (D), and Representative Tim Griffin (R).
+With him were Governor Mike Beebe (D), Senator Mark Pryor (D) and Representative Tim Griffin (R).